ncatlab/nlab-content/pages/177.md

 In [[graph theory]], _directed graph_ (often abbreviated to the contraction _digraph_) usually means [[simple directed graph]], and in [[category theory]], _directed graph_ or _digraph_ usually means [[quiver]], hence may have multiple edges and loops.
 The basic *difference* is (according to one *widespread convention*) to have *digraphs* imply that there be neither any loop nor any *parallel* arc (directed cycles of length two *are* allowed in a digraph; cf. e.g. [Section 1.2](#DG2nd)).

-From a category-theoretic point of view, it is not superfluous to state the obvious fact that this is somewhat orthogonal to how the underlying [[quiver]] of a category looks like: _such_ a quiver *always* has a loop at each vertex, and, usually, many parallel arcs.
+From a category-theoretic point of view, it is not superfluous to state the obvious: a [[digraph]] never is the [[quiver]] underlying any category: _such_ a quiver *always* has a loop at each vertex, and, usually, many parallel arcs.
 In particular, the *underlying quiver of a category is never a digraph* (in the sense of, e..g,[BJG2009](#DG2nd)).

 There is an article of [[William Lawvere]] which is relevant for a page documenting different treatments of the idea of directed graphs, such as this one.
 Therein, one reads (cf. [p.
 272](#GeneralizedGraphs)) [^1]